Skip to main content

 Domains are Circle-issued numeric identifiers that map to specific blockchains.
 They are used in xReserve messages and attestations.

-• Native domains use small, 0-indexed integers.
-They represent blockchains where the USDC reserves are held in xReserve contracts for the USDC-backed tokens.
+• Source domains use small, 0-indexed integers.
+They represent blockchains where the USDC reserves are held in xReserve contracts for USDC-backed stablecoins.

-• Remote domains start at 10001 and represent blockchains where USDC-backed tokens are issued and circulated.
+• Remote domains start at 10001 and represent blockchains where USDC-backed stablecoins are issued and circulated.

 The source chain is the blockchain where the xReserve contract exists and USDC is deposited and held in reserve.

-The remote chain is the xReserve partner blockchain that issues and circulates the USDC-backed token on their blockchain after an xReserve deposit is made.
+The remote chain is the xReserve partner blockchain that issues and circulates USDC-backed stablecoins on their blockchain after an xReserve deposit is made.

 • Withdraw USDC on a CCTP-supported blockchain: If a user requests to withdraw USDC on a non-Gateway supported blockchain, xReserve uses Circle’s Cross-Chain Transfer Protocol to forward the funds to a CCTP supported blockchain.
 When preparing a burn intent, this blockchain is the finalDestinationDomain.

-• Withdraw USDC-backed tokens on another remote blockchain: Redeposits let users move USDC-backed tokens from one blockchain to another. xReserve releases the USDC reserve for the remote blockchain and redeposits it for the destination blockchain.
+• Withdraw USDC-backed stablecoins on another remote blockchain: Redeposits let users move USDC-backed stablecoins from one blockchain to another. xReserve releases the USDC reserve for the remote blockchain and redeposits it for the destination blockchain.
 When preparing a burn intent, this blockchain is the finalDestinationDomain. xReserve updates its onchain and offchain ledgers to reflect the change in reserve on the remote and destination blockchains.

 Circle deploys and audits the xReserve contract on source blockchains such as Ethereum.
-It holds USDC deposited by users in reserve when a USDC-backed token is minted on a remote chain, and releases USDC when the corresponding token is burned and withdrawn.
+It holds USDC deposited by users in reserve when USDC-backed stablecoin is minted on a remote chain, and releases USDC when the corresponding token is burned and withdrawn.
+The full EVM-compatible smart contract source code is available on GitHub.

 USDC is issued by Circle on supported blockchains such as Ethereum.
 It is fully redeemable for fiat with Circle and serves as the official, native representation of the USDC stablecoin.

-USDC reserve represents the USDC held in the xReserve smart contract on the source chain. xReserve uses Circle Gateway wallets to hold these balances for the USDC-backed token on the remote chain.
+USDC reserve represents the USDC held in the xReserve smart contract on the source chain. xReserve uses Circle Gateway wallets to hold these balances for USDC-backed stablecoins on the remote chain.

-USDC-backed tokens are issued on remote blockchains.
+USDC-backed stablecoins are issued on remote blockchains.
 These tokens are backed 1:1 by USDC held in xReserve and interoperable with the broader USDC network.
-Each remote blockchain defines its own USDC-backed token.
+Each remote blockchain defines its own USDC-backed stablecoins.

 • xReserve attesters are operated by Circle.
 They monitor USDC deposits into the xReserve smart contract on the source blockchain and sign deposit attestations.
 Remote blockchains use these attestations to mint USDC-backed tokens on their blockchain.